 Children (under 12) can take 1 item of hand luggage + 1 bag or case (max.
 85 cm in length).
 Children under 4 years old travel for free and are not included in the booking and do not need a ticket.
 They do not need a seat or luggage allocation and must sit on the lap of a parent or guardian.

-If you wish to travel with more luggage or heavy or cumbersome items (+ 85 cm in length), you must contact the Eurostar luggage registration service available in London, Paris, Lille and Brussels.
-Registered luggage and cumbersome items are not allowed on board Eurostar departing from or going to Ashford, Ebbsfleet, Calais, Disneyland® Paris and on ski itineraries and the south of France.
+If you want to travel to/from London with more luggage or heavy or cumbersome items (+ 85 cm in length), you must contact the Eurostar luggage registration service available in London, Paris, Lille and Brussels.

 Registered luggage travels in a reserved space on the next available train so as not to cause congestion in your carriage.
 It will be available for collection at your Eurostar station of destination within 24 hours of registration.